-Another reason to use HTML text in your email signature is that it gives you more options when it comes to links.
-With an image, you only get one link and customers may not know exactly what it is.
-With HTML, you can give your email recipients some options of links that they may choose to or to not click.
+Another reason to use HTML text in your email signature is to give you more options when it comes to links.
+You only get one link with an image, and customers may not know exactly what it is.
+With HTML, you can give your email recipients some options of links they may choose to or not click.

 Let’s analyze this signature in HTML:

 This is particularly useful when it comes to your social media icons.
-When they see your Facebook icon, they can click through and know that their destination is your Facebook page, rather than any other page.
+When they see your LinkedIn icon, they can click through and know that their destination is your LinkedIn page, rather than any other page.
 They know what to expect and how to get to where they want.

 The same goes for site and phone links.
 Yes, phone!
 You can create a link to open a Skype or WhatsApp call for example.

 Now, see how this same email signature is displayed in Gmail, with the active image lock features.